CURRENT AND UPCOMING VACANCIES

 Board members represent a variety of geographic areas, disabilities, and ethnic backgrounds.
 Diversity in the membership adds to the richness of the board as it deliberates critical issues as representatives of the citizens of Indiana who have disabilities.

-Meeting are held quarterly on the second Tuesday of the month from 10 am to 2:30 pm.
+Meeting are held quarterly on the second Tuesday of the month from 10 am to 2:30 pm both in-person and virtually.
 The Council’s Leadership Committee sets the agenda and may schedule additional meetings if needed.
 Travel and accessible accommodation expenses are paid.

 When a vacancy occurs, the Leadership Committee reviews applications and/or recruits additional applicants.
 Candidates are interviewed and recommendations are made to the board for approval at the next regular meeting.
 If approved, the board’s recommendation and candidate’s information is submitted to the Governor’s Office for consideration.
 Additional forms and clearances are required by the Governor.